Study Abroad Credit Approval Process

 If you are seeking approval for a Fredonia Foundations coursework, you should consult the Fredonia Foundations courses to see if there are any equivalencies.
 If you believe that you find a course abroad that is equivalent to a Fredonia Foundations course, you should meet with the department chair where the course is offered.
 For example, if you find a Spanish language course at your institution abroad that you believe is equivalent to SPAN 110, you must meet with the department chair for World Languages & Cultures for approval.

 What If My Courses Change While Abroad?

 If your course schedule at your university abroad changes, it is up to you to pursue and obtain approvals for new courses you may take.
-Because you are abroad, you may email the Department Chair where the major/minor or CCC course is offered, but you must include the Office of International Education on these approval emails.
+Because you are abroad, you may email the department chair where the major/minor or Fredonia Foundations course is offered, but you must include the Office of International Education on these approval emails.
 Remember, it is still important that you enroll in coursework that is equivalent to requirements at Fredonia so that you have the best chance of the course being approved.

 When You Return from Study Abroad